 Voluntary Agricultural District

 Private landowners are encouraged to register their land as a Voluntary Agricultural District.
-Land must have been used for agriculture, horticulture or forestry for 5 years.
+Land must have been used for agriculture, horticulture or forestry for a minimum of 5 years.
 Agriculture districts are helpful to farmers and agriculture commodities to continue agricultural practices on the land.

 If you are a landowner in Nash County and wish to apply for the Voluntary Agricultural District program stop by the Cooperative Extension Office located in the Agriculture Center in Nashville to pick up an application.
 One person may complete the application, but all landowners must sign after approval.